GPKnight/Final-Project-Columbia-Cybersecurity/Blue Team Report.md

 The target of these attacks were: `Target 1` 192.168.1.110.

 Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
-This target also ghas two vulnerable SAMBA ports, susceptible (based on SMB-VULN* scan) to DdOS (denial-of-service) attacks.
+This target also ghas two vulnerable SAMBA ports, susceptible (based on SMB-VULN* scan) to dDOS (denial-of-service) attacks.

 'Target 2' 192.168.1.115.